 Join one of our taught modules as an auditing student.
 We call this being an 'Active Participant.'

 Many of the modules we teach as part of our validated MA programmes are available to individuals who want to join the teaching sessions, but don't wish to complete the module and assignments for academic credit.
 Our postgraduate modules delivered as part of the Centre of Linguistics, Translation and Literacy are delivered in longer teaching blocks and, though not available for audit, are available to study as a non-validated standalone modules, if desired.
-The following page should help clarify the criteria and agreements by which we accept auditing students on our Missiology, Leadership and Member Care (MLM) modules.
+The following page should help clarify the criteria and agreements by which we accept Active Participants on our Missiology, Leadership and Member Care (MLM) modules.

-What modules are available for auditing students?
+What modules are available for Active Participants?

 From our MA in Contemporary Missiology, the following modules are available to audit: